LeBron James passes Michael Jordan for 4th in career scoring | New Country 923

 LOS ANGELES (AP) — LeBron James moved past Michael Jordan into fourth place on the NBA’s career scoring list Wednesday night.

-The Los Angeles Lakers superstar scored his 32,293rd point on a driving layup in the second quarter against the Denver Nuggets, getting fouled in the act.
+The Los Angeles Lakers superstar scored his 32,293rd point on a driving layup in the second quarter against the Denver Nuggets, getting fouled in the act and hitting the ensuing free throw.

 This achievement was particularly special to James, who grew up in Ohio idolizing Jordan.
 James tweeted his excitement about the milestone shortly before the game: “Can’t even front.
 This is going to be UNREAL!!
 Wow man.”